jeaye/blog.jeaye.com/_drafts/2017-09-30-clojurescript-promesa.md

              [promesa.async-cljs :refer-macros [async]]]))

 (defn sign-in []
+  ; async is a promesa macro to allow for awaiting promises.
   (async
     (-> driver
         (ocall :init) (ocall :timeoutsImplicitWait (* 120 1000))
-        js/Promise.resolve
-        p/await)
+        ; We resolve the thenable into a bluebird promise... js/Promise.resolve
+        ; Then we await the promise, just like in the JS version. p/await)

+    ; The repeated resolve and await are an eye sore, but we can't just put them ; into a fn, since await can only be used within the async form.
+We need a ; macro.
     (-> driver
         (ocall :waitForVisible "~email")
         js/Promise.resolve